retentioneering/retentioneering-tools/docs/source/datasets/e-wallet.rst

 Summary
 -------

 The dataset was obtained from an e-wallet system to provide a real-world example for testing Retentioneering tools.
 The dataset contains a stream of user actions on the web platform.
-The data was collected during three months.
-To protect end users privacy, as well as the the platform, all dates and keys have been modified.
+The data includes 338828 unique users and covers user activity between 2021-01-01 and 2021-04-07.
+The user trajectory averages about 7.5 events and has a duration of about 2 days and 21 hours on average.
+To protect end users privacy, as well as the the platform, all dates and identifiers have been modified.
 Do not try to reveal the identity of the platform.

 License
 -------